ehildt/docpose/README.md

 A small and simple templating engine build on top of python and jinja2.

 > Works with any text based files aka `.txt` `.yml` `.json` `.xml` `.html` etc.

+> An excellent complement to Docker profiles and extensions, and similar technologies.

 ## COMMANDS